AthenaModel/kite/docs/lib.md

   DONE
 * Only create kiteinfo if there's an appkit.
 DONE
 * Update the "lib" pkg* files at the same time as kiteinfo.
 DONE
 * Move build logs to ".kite", which is gitignored.
+DONE
 * Support "kite shell" using a ".kite/shell.tcl" script.
+DONE
 * Add a "shell" command to package.kite that defines a script to be appended to the .kite/shell.tcl script.
-It can require packages, import names, etc.
+It can require packages, import names, etc. DONE.

+Later,

+* Add the ability to package libs for inclusion in a teapot repository.
+* Add the ability to install them in ~/.kite/teapot.
+* Consider using https://oak/kite as a kind of "kite server".
+* Consider how to include teapot packages into a Kite project.
+  Put them in lib/tm and add that to the tm::path?
+That'd work....
+* Consider how to associate documentation with a lib.